geoxliu/geoxliu.github.io/_projects/2_Water.md

 ---

 ## Background
-Water is a necessity for human and nature, which, however, is highly unevenly distributed spatially and temporally across the globe, easily leading to human and nature crisis.
-Water governance is significant but owing to the fluidity of water transcending borders, geopolitical problems rise across countries sharing international rivers regarding cross-border water ownership, allocation, utilization, protection, compensation, etc. Meanwhile, with rapid industrial development and climate change escalation, the contradiction between water supply and demand is becoming more pronounced.
+Water is a necessity for human and nature, which, however, is highly unevenly distributed spatially and temporally in a manner that easily leads to conflicts and crisis.
+Due to the fluidity of water over international borders, geopolitical tensions arise between nations that share international rivers about cross-border water ownership, allocation, utilization, protection, compensation, etc. Moreover, as industrialization and climate change intensify, the disparity between water supply and demand becomes more pronounced.
 Transboundary water or international rivers inevitably result in interstate negotiations and geopolitical confrontations surrounding issues such as water allocation and large-scale water infrastructure construction.

 <div class="row">